JanssenProject/jans/docs/cedarling/patterns/annotation-quota.md

 A workspace whose tier matches none of them is not denied.
 It is *allowed*, without limit, by the broad `permit`.

-That is the trade for the simpler structure, and it is the opposite of what a quota-gated grant would do.
-Both failure modes are bad, but they are bad in different ways: a set of narrow permits fails closed and silently, and a broad permit fails open and silently.
-Neither is acceptable, so close the gap explicitly.
+That is the trade for the simpler structure.
+Narrow permits that each carry their own quota condition fail the other way: an unrecognized tier matches none of them, so the request is denied.
+A broad permit fails open instead.
+Both failures are silent, and neither is acceptable, so close the gap explicitly.

 ```cedar